MarcosSevert/MarcosSevert/README.md

 # Hey there!
 I'm Marcos

-I am Marcos, a 22 year old graduate computer engineer who is currently expanding his knowledge in the area of mathematical modelling and Big Data.
+I am Marcos, a 22 year old graduate software engineer who is currently expanding his knowledge in the area of Mathematical Modelling and Big Data.

 ## :thought_balloon: About Me
 - 📚 Studying a mathematical modelling master's degree at the University of Salamanca.